cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 root [2] tree->Draw("m_vis","m_vis >=70 && m_vis < 110")
 ```

-Then the plot in canvas of TBrowser will be updated accordingly.
+The plot in canvas of TBrowser will be updated accordingly.